Spironolactone

 Common side effects include electrolyte abnormalities, particularly high blood potassium, nausea, vomiting, headache, rashes, and a decreased desire for sex.
 In those with liver or kidney problems, extra care should be taken.

+If taken during pregnancy, some animal studies suggest that spironolactone may affect the development of sex organs in babies.
+While this has not occurred in the few human studies available, women who are pregnant or considering pregnancy should discuss spironolactone use with their doctor due to the theoretical risk.

-Spironolactone has not been well studied in pregnancy and should not be used to treat high blood pressure of pregnancy.
-It is a steroid that blocks the effects of the hormones aldosterone and testosterone and has some estrogen-like effects.
+Spironolactone is a steroid that blocks the effects of the hormones aldosterone, and to a lesser degree, testosterone, causing some estrogen-like effects.
 Spironolactone belongs to a class of medications known as potassium-sparing diuretics.

 Spironolactone was discovered in 1957, and was introduced in 1959.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-In 2020, it was the 51st most commonly prescribed medication in the United States, with more than 13million prescriptions.
+In 2023, it was the 52nd most commonly prescribed medication in the United States, with more than 12 million prescriptions.
+Spironolactone has a history of use in the trans community.
+Its use continues despite the rise of various accessible alternatives such as bicalutamide and cyproterone acetate with more precise action and fewer side effects.

 Medical uses

+Spironolactone is primarily used in the treatment of heart failure with reduced ejection fraction (HFrEF), where it has demonstrated significant benefits in reducing mortality and hospitalizations when added to standard therapy.

+Multiple studies show that spironolactone improves left ventricular diastolic function and reduces heart failure hospitalisations in patients with heart failure with preserved ejection fraction (HFpEF), though without benefits in all-cause death or overall hospitalisation rates.
+Also, some evidence suggests spironolactone may be effective in HFpEF with resistant hypertension (defined as blood pressure >130/80 mmHg) refractory to an ACE inhibitor/ARB, calcium channel blocker, and diuretic.

-Spironolactone is used primarily to treat heart failure, edematous conditions such as nephrotic syndrome or ascites in people with liver disease, essential hypertension, low blood levels of potassium, secondary hyperaldosteronism (such as occurs with liver cirrhosis), and Conn's syndrome (primary hyperaldosteronism).
+It is also used to treat edematous conditions such as nephrotic syndrome or ascites in people with liver disease, essential hypertension, low blood levels of potassium, secondary hyperaldosteronism (such as occurs with liver cirrhosis), and Conn's syndrome (primary hyperaldosteronism).
 The most common use of spironolactone is in the treatment of heart failure.
 On its own, spironolactone is only a weak diuretic because it primarily targets the distal nephron (collecting tubule), where only small amounts of sodium are reabsorbed, but it can be combined with other diuretics to increase efficacy.
 The classification of spironolactone as a "potassium-sparing diuretic" has been described as obsolete.
 Spironolactone is also used to treat Bartter's syndrome due to its ability to raise potassium levels.